Alexwcjung/2026-highschool/README.md

 ## 📱 App Purpose

-I built this app to give low-proficiency vocational high school students more individual chances to practice English.
+I built this app to help low-proficiency vocational high school students practice English in a more motivating, autonomous, and supportive way.

-In a regular classroom, one teacher cannot check every student’s listening, reading, writing, vocabulary, and speaking practice at the same time.
-Some students need more listening support, some need reading or writing support, and others need repeated speaking practice.
+This app provides simple input, repeated practice, immediate feedback, and self-paced review so that students can practice according to their own needs and confidence levels.

-The app addresses these needs by providing simple input, repeated practice, immediate feedback, and self-paced review.
-It does not replace the teacher.
-Instead, it supports teacher-guided instruction by giving students more opportunities to practice English individually and confidently.
+By using familiar topics, pop songs, and interactive tasks, the app also increases motivation, lowers anxiety, and helps students feel more autonomy in learning English.
+It does not replace the teacher, but supports teacher-guided instruction by giving students more chances to practice actively and confidently.

 ---